 Follow @MelissaJoyRD on Twitter.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for breaking family and lifestyle news, let us know.
+If you’re a blogger or journalist looking for nutrition news, let us know.
 We can customize a newsfeed for you on PR Newswire for Journalists.

 Savannah Tanbusch is a team lead and editor for PRWeb.
 She spends a lot of her free time thinking about dogs and playing video games.
 Follow her at @tanbusch.